spectrocloud/librarium/packages/docs/content/04-clusters/1-aws-clusters.md

 # Prerequisites

 Spectro Cloud creates compute, network and storage resources on AWS during provisioning of Kubernetes clusters.
-The following pre-requisites should be met for successful creation of clusters.
+The following pre-requisites should be met for a successful creation of clusters.

 ## Resource Capacity